Combinatorial Gray codes-an updated survey: Integer partitions and compositions

 \subsection{Integer compositions}

 A \emph{composition} of~$n$ is a sequence of integers $a_1,\ldots,a_k$ such that $a_1,\ldots,a_k\geq 1$ and $a_1+\cdots+a_k=n$, i.e., in contrast to partitions, the order of the summands matters.
 The number of compositions of~$n$ is $2^{n-1}$, and there is a simple bijection between bitstrings of length~$n-1$ and compositions: Specifically, for any bitstring~$x$, we consider the lengths of all maximal non-overlapping substrings of~$x1$ that end with~1.
 For example, for the string~$x=1101000110000$ of length~13 we have $x1=1|1|01|0001|1|00001$, where the vertical bars indicate the boundaries between maximal non-overlapping substrings ending with~1, and therefore $x$ is mapped to the composition~$1,1,2,4,1,5$ of~14.
-Observe that the BRGC has the interesting property that for every flip~$1\leftrightarrow 0$, at least one of the bits next to the flipped bit is also a~1.
+Observe that the BRGC has the interesting property that for every flip~$1\leftrightarrow 0$, the flipped bit is the last one or at least one of the bits next to it is also a~1.
 Applying the aforementioned bijection to the BRGC, we thus obtain a cyclic genlex Gray code for compositions that uses only transitions $a_i,1\leftrightarrow a_i+1$, where the~1 is at positions~$i+1$ or~$i-1$, respectively.

 If we consider compositions of~$n$ with a fixed number~$k$ of parts, then the above bijection shows that they correspond to $(n-1,k-1)$-combinations.
 Using the Gray codes for combinations discussed in Section~\ref{sec:comb-trans} that use transpositions $01\leftrightarrow 10$ or $001\leftrightarrow 100$, we obtain Gray codes for compositions with transitions $a_i,a_{i+1}\leftrightarrow a_i-d,a_{i+1}+d$ with $d=\pm 1$ or $d=\pm 2$, respectively (recall that using only the former requires some conditions on~$n$ and~$k$).